 Prior to their arrival at their host family's home, AuPairCare au pairs receive training in topics that help prepare them for their new role with their family.
 This training includes child development, CPR and first aid, and even an introduction to life in the United States.
 We also offer ongoing training to help our au pairs continue to expand their skills and knowledge during their time with their host families.

 Every year, about 20,000 young people from around the world travel to the United States to live and work as au pairs.
-But what inspires a person to become an au pair, and what is an au pair in America's life like?
+But what inspires a person to become an au pair, and what would it be like to be an au pair in America?

 There are many reasons that a person may become an au pair.
 One of the most compelling is the unique cultural exchange opportunity it creates.
 Experiencing life in a new country has countless benefits, from gaining a broader perspective on the world to tackling the challenge of thriving in a new environment.
 Working as an au pair is a great way to get this experience, especially since room and board are taken care of.